 All of these sums can be potentially reclaimed (subject to the expiry of any relevant statutory limitation period).

-6. What if a director wrongly claims company assets are their own?
+What if a director wrongly claims company assets are their own?
 Including misappropriation of company funds

 This can also lead to misfeasance proceedings under section 212 of the Insolvency Act 1986 for the loss of any such assets, and a director may be liable for not only this loss but also the damage to the company, legal costs and interest.

 The answer is yes.